 Minneapolis in June is a near perfect thing.
-I know I say that every year but it really is and you should totally come visit (or invite us for outdoor cocktails if you're already a fellow Twin Citizen).
+I know I say that every year but it really is and you should totally come visit (or invite us over if you're already a fellow Twin Citizen).
 June marks a shift into 'Summer Studio' and this year the list of things we'd like to get to is long.

-New Work: Follow us on Instagram @byrdandbelle!
+New Work: Follow us on Instagram @byrdandbelle.
 We've started releasing new pieces like the new Full Flap + Double Pocket iPad Sleeves and we'll be shifting through prototypes of new items all Summer.
-If you'd like to see what's new, we'd love your feedback.
-And we'll also likely be giving some of them away.
-Follow along!

-Studio Remodel: We're having some required (read: boring) work done on the floor and walls in my office to help with some ground water that creeps in every May.
+Studio Remodel: We're having some required (boring) work done on the floor and walls in my office to help with some ground water that creeps in every May.
 This entire block seems to have been built on a geyser and although our issues are typically minimal, this year was a pain and it's time.
-We're taking advantage of the upheaval and heaving a little more with a new layout, new workspaces and better lighting.
+We're taking advantage of the upheaval and heaving a little more with a new layout, new workspaces and updated lighting.

 Toward Zero Waste: In our efforts narrow our impact, I've stored nearly every scrap of material not immediately useable and some of it dates back years.
 Years.
 This summer we've started processing those scraps into useable pieces.
 We're also doing a biodegradability study on our 3 thicknesses of felt mostly because I'm curious to know exactly how long it takes to break down 2mm versus 3mm and 5mm.
 Our Oeko-Tex certification says it biodegrades within 12 months and we're going to create a bury site so we can watch it happen.
 Sounds fun, right?
 (Wondering about Okeo-Tex?)